 The lei, the garland and the daisy chain - Fran Allison follows a path towards the Pacific lei via the European garland and doily

-Lei in contemporary Pacific cultural practice, by Simone LeAmon - Recipient of the National Gallery of Victoria Women’s Association, Elizabeth Summons Curatorial Scholarship, Simone LeAmon NGV Curator of Contemporary Design and Architecture travelled through the Pacific nations of New Zealand, Tonga, Samoa and Fiji in December 2015 to meet artists and identify leis for inclusion in the exhibition Art of the Pacific, a new display from the NGV’s collection of Oceanic art.
-Leading to some extraordinary finds and the acquisition of twenty-five compelling works, Garland asked Simone to share news of her research and Pacific adventure.
-There is no substitute for on the ground curatorial research.
-The act of locating oneself in the field to observe and gather information first-hand is simply the most effective way of gaining insight into […]
+Lei in contemporary Pacific cultural practice, by Simone LeAmon - Simone LeAmon NGV Curator of Contemporary Design and Architecture travelled through the Pacific nations of New Zealand, Tonga, Samoa and Fiji in December 2015 to meet artists and identify leis for inclusion in the exhibition Art of the Pacific, a new display from the NGV’s collection of Oceanic art.

 The fragrant myth of Parijat - Our special garland for #3 With Nature was devised by Tanya Dutt, who swapped an Indian summer for a bone-chilling Melbourne winter to help produce this issue.

-Thailand residency: A string of flowers – a sequence of events - "The freshness of the flowers is also key to the beauty of a Phuang Malai and I was also told you should not smell the Malai as the scent is reserved for the receiver."
-Jess Dare takes up a residency in Thailand to understand the culture of the garland.
+Thailand residency: A string of flowers – a sequence of events - Jess Dare takes up a residency in Thailand to understand the culture of the garland.
 She faces a dilemma.
-How can a jeweller, how makes works of lasting value, respond to the culture of the garland which is so ephemeral?
+How can a jeweller, who makes works of lasting value, respond to the culture of the garland which is so ephemeral?